-EYE L3 MP 5 Promoting children's health and wellbeing in an early years Montessori learning environment (R/651/1344)
+L3MP 5 Promoting children's health and wellbeing in an early years Montessori learning environment (H/651/0873)

+Unit summary

-Unit summary This unit considers the health and wellbeing of young children in the Montessori early years setting and explores the role of the Montessori early years educator in supporting health and wellbeing.
-Assessment This unit is interna Illy assessed via a po rtfolio of evidend ce.
-Mandatory Achieved/not yet achieved Level 3 20 GLH 30 Work/placement hours
+This unit considers the health and wellbeing of young children in the Montessori early years setting and explores the role of the Montessori early years educator in supporting health and

+wellbeing.

+Assessment

+Internally assessed

+Mandatory Achieved/not yet achieved Level 3 20 GLH

-(LOs) The learner will: Assessment criteria (AC) The learner can: Evidence record eg page number and method Assessor Initial and date Understand principles of supporting health 1.1 Reflect on the definition of health and wellbeing in early childhood1.2 Describe factors that affect children's health and) and wellbeing in early childhood wellbeing and ways to promote this in a Montessori learning environment 1.3 Consider the effects of poor health and wellbeing on young children 1.4 Describe different stages of weaning and its importance to keep knowledge up to date, including knowledge of food allergies and anaphylaxis < 1.5 Explain the importance of a healthy, balanced and nutritious diet, physical activity and good oral health for babies and children Understand practicalities of supporting health and wellbeing in early childhood 2.1 Discuss how children's health and wellbeing can be supported 2.2 Outline the signs and symptoms that may indicate that a child is injured, unwell (including common childhood illnesses and allergies) or in need of urgent medical or dental attention 2.3 Describe how to carry out physical care routines suitable to the age, stage, culture, race, religion, belief system and needs of the child in an early years setting 2.4 Explain the measures that can be taken to prevent and control infection 2.5 Describe how to respond to accidents and emergency situations in the early years setting Explain why it is important to ensure equipment, furniture, and materials are used safely and the dangers of not doing so 3.
-Know 3.1 Identify legal requirements statutory guidance and responsibilities other non-statutory guidance on health and safety, regarding policies security, and confidentiality of information that must and procedures be adhered to, in order to support the welfare and
+Learning outcomes Assessment criteria Evidence Assessor The learner will: The learner can: record eg page number and method Initial and date 1.
+Understand 1.1 Reflect on the definition of health and wellbeing in principles of early childhood supporting health 1.2 Describe factors that affect children's health and · · · · · and wellbeing in wellbeing early childhood 1.3 Consider the effects of poor health and wellbeing on young children 2.
+Understand 2.1 Discuss how children's health and wellbeing can be practicalities of supported supporting health 2.2 Outline the signs and symptoms which may indicate and wellbeing in that a child is injured, unwell (including common early childhood childhood illnesses and allergies) or in need of urgent medical or dental attention 2.3 Describe how to carry out physical care routines suitable to the age, stage, culture, race, religion, belief system and needs of the child in an early years setting 2.4 Explain the measures that can be taken to prevent and control infection 2.5 Describe how to respond to accidents and emergency situations in the early years setting 3.
+Know 3.1 Identify legal requirements and guidance that responsibilities support the welfare and safety of children in the context regarding policies of the Montessori early years setting, to include: and procedures that health and safety support the welfare security and safety of children confidentiality of information in the context of the safeguarding Montessori early 3.2 Describe the responsibilities of the Montessori years setting early years educator in supporting the welfare and safeguarding of children in the context of the Montessori early years setting 3.3 Describe the role of the Montessori early years educator in relation to safeguarding and child protection policies and procedures to protect children at risk of abuse and how such policies also protect colleagues